alexharv074/aws_exam_notes/solution-architect-developer/dynamodb_notes.md

 ([ref](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html)).

+Recommendation for partition key:

+> Use high-cardinality attributes.
+These are attributes that have distinct values for each item, like e-mailid, employee_no, customerid, sessionid, orderid, and so on.

 ## DAX DynamoDB Accelerator

 In-Memory Acceleration with DAX.
 Amazon DynamoDB is designed for scale and performance.
 In most cases, the DynamoDB response times can be measured in single-digit milliseconds.
 However, there are certain use cases that require response times in microseconds.
 For these use cases, DynamoDB Accelerator (DAX) delivers fast response times for accessing eventually consistent data.